ryujt/openai-embeddings/README.md

 1. `emb_save.py`: Script for embedding and saving source code files
 2. `emb_ask.py`: Script for finding relevant code based on user queries and generating responses via OpenAI API
+3. `emb_web.py`: Web application for interacting with the embedded code and generating responses

 ## Usage